KAATSU VS. HYTRO BLOOD FLOW RESTRICTION WEARABLES

 KAATSU's setup is fast and convenient, allowing new users to quickly begin a session at home without guesswork or charnging garmants.
 The process is simple for both practitioners at a clinic and individuals at home.

 Hytro's setup involves putting on a compression shirt or shorts and manually tightening integrated fabric straps with Velcro to a printed number on the strap.
-There is no pump, no controller, no electronics, and no per-user calibration to an individual vascular profile.
+There is no pump, controller, electronics, and per-user calibration to an individual vascular profile.

 Personalization